Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics: Consensus dynamics

+$ \bm{x}^* \in C$.
+Given the assumption that the perturbation is non-zero on the consensus space, which is a one-dimensional space, we obtain that $C$ is a trajectory of the perturbed system. \end{proof}

-In essence, theorem \ref{thm:canard_symmetry} gives some conditions under which a perturbed equivariant ALF \eqref{eq:perturbed_LDN} exhibits a maximal canard.
-Let us also notice that theorem \ref{thm:canard_symmetry} holds for a class of $\Gamma$-equivariant ALFs where $\textup{Ord}(\Gamma) \geq n$, and it does not make any particular assumption on the singularities of the consensus space.
-This means that in possibly more complicated cases where the singularities along the consensus space are not transcritical, the consensus space is still a maximal canard under the appropriate perturbation.
+In essence, Proposition \ref{prop:canard_generic} gives some conditions under which a perturbed equivariant ALF \eqref{eq:perturbed_LDN} exhibits a maximal canard.
+Let us also notice that Proposition \ref{prop:canard_generic} holds for all simple graphs, and it does not make any particular assumption on the singularities of the consensus space.
+In other words, paying the price of making more stringent assumptions on the perturbation we can cover the cases where the slow-fast theory would be difficult, or not even possible to apply.